 We generally have a number of lamps and succulents in interesting planters for sale.
 We currently have tea towel cushions and stools.
 We also have decorative bunting made from old books.

-I then asked what else we needed to know about the Mustard Tree.
+What we needed to know about The Mustard Tree.